Trusted WordPress tutorials, when you need them most.

 • You can use powerful tools like Google Analytics for custom analytics and tracking.

-• You can use self-hosted WordPress to create an online store to sell digital or physical products, accept credit card payments, and deliver / ship the goods directly from your website.
+• You can use self-hosted WordPress to create an online store that sells digital or physical products, accept credit card payments, and deliver/ship the goods directly from your website.

 • You can also create membership sites and sell memberships for premium content, courses, forums, etc., and build an online community around your website.